RedFox0x20/ARCHIVED-JAVA-libModulate/docs/classes/libModulate/signals/Signals.md

 # libModulate.signals
-The Math package provides any mathematical functions that may be useful for the modulation and demodulation of signals.
+The `signals` package provides all of the necessary classes to generate, load, modulate and demodulate signals.

 ## Classes
 - [Signal](Signal.md)